ZLoverty/zloverty.github.io/code/notes/index.md

 4. Virtual machines can be used to test server behavior.

 ## ffmpeg

 1. Quick start
 ```bash
 ffmpeg -y -framerate 50 -i %05d.jpg -vcodec h264 output.avi
 ```
 `-y` means automatically replace existing file without asking. `-i` specifies input images. _Note that input images can be an image sequence with C style formatted strings as names._ `-vcodec` provides a lot of options of different encoders, among which `h264` is usually a safe choice. _Not many encoders does black and white encodings._ The last argument is always the output file name.

+2. `ffmpeg` image sequence formatted input only supports consecutive names, e.g. image0, image1, image2, ...
+Inconsecutive names such as image0, image2, image4 cannot be converted by default settings.
+On Linux build, there is an optional setting called "Globbing" that can be switched on by passing `-pattern_type glob`.
+However, such option is not included on Windows `ffmpeg`.
+[Source](https://video.stackexchange.com/questions/7300/how-to-get-ffmpeg-to-join-non-sequential-image-files-skip-by-3s/7320#7320)

 ## Cloud Storage
 1. Globus file transfer supports command line interface (CLI).
 Batch transfer with custom filtering can be achieved.